leandrocarra/react-markdown-editor/README.md

 ## Development setup

-I used Yarn how manager of this repo, but you can use npm as well.
+I used Yarn as manager of this repo, but you can use npm as well.

-I chose to use the standard pattern for this app, in that case I did not need to use a semicolon.
+I chose to use the standard pattern in this app, in that case I did not need to use a semicolon.

-When use install you are installing:
+When you run install you are installing:
 - jest
 - storybook
 - lint
 - some loaders of webpack 2

 ## Installation